What is aspect ratio

 Best of all, there is no need to register or pay anything if your files are up to 500 MB.

-Go to the image and video aspect ratio changer to add your file from your device, cloud storage, or via a link.
+Go to the image and video aspect ratio changer to add your file from your device or cloud storage.

 Once the file is uploaded, select any of the social media in the first drop-down menu.
 Then choose one of the predefined presets for a post type.